 Above: Spot the difference!

-Above: Zooming into the older photo shows someone seated outside Goytshead Farm (click to enlarge).
+Above: Zooming into the older photo reveals someone seated outside Goytshead Farm (click to enlarge).
 And it’s just possible to make out the word ‘Teas’ on the sign behind him.

 Both Goyts Bridge farmhouses sold teas to the many visitors who flocked to the valley (click for more info).

-Gail kindly allowed me to scan her collection of old Goyt Valley postcards (click here to view them all*).
-A couple were particularly interesting as they show two very similar views of Goyt’s Bridge.
+Gail kindly allowed me to scan her collection of old Goyt Valley postcards.
+Most are already featured on this website, but a couple were particularly interesting as they show two very similar views of Goyt’s Bridge.
 I’d guess that both were taken in the early 1930s.
 But a closer look shows there are some obvious differences.

 The one above shows a view that appears in lots of other postcards; across the stepping stones over the Goyt, with the packhorse bridge on the left, two barns on either side of the track, and Goytshead Farm at top right.